Insight

 • Paper impregnated with diagnostic or laboratory reagents

-• Sanitary towels and tampons, diapers and diaper liners
+• Hygiene tissues and tampons, diapers and diaper liners

-• Hand tools with a working steel head with a wooden handle (only if the handle is imported separately, it is subject to Annex I (4404))
+• Hand tools with a steel working piece and a wooden handle (only if the handle is imported separately, it is subject to Annex I (4404))

 • Parts of shoes